MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 <h5> The Python Launcher. </h5>

-It is recommended to activate the option to install the so-called '<a href="https://docs.python.org/3/using/windows.html#launcher" target="_blank">Python launcher</a>' during the installation process.
+It is recommended to activate the option to install the so-called '<a class="postanchor" href="https://docs.python.org/3/using/windows.html#launcher" target="_blank">Python launcher</a>' during the installation process.
 On Windows, this will be in the form of a checkbox within the installer dialog.

 <h5> Validate the installation(s). </h5>